Arizona Court Records

 Under the No Contest plea, you are neither admitting nor denying the charges against you and are telling the court that you do not intend to contest the charges.
 The penalty may be the same as a guilty plea.
 The judge may consider an explanation before imposing a fine or penalty.

 A Not-guilty plea indicates a decision to exercise your rights to contest the charges.
-You appear on the scheduled court date and enter your plea, and a trial date will be scheduled.
+You appear on the court date, enter your plea, and a trial date will be scheduled.
 It is advisable to have professional representation.
-If you are found Not Guilty at your trial, then all charges will be dismissed.
-If you are found guilty, then you will be liable for penalties and fines imposed, and points will be added to your driving record.
+All charges will be dismissed if you are not guilty at your trial.
+If you are found guilty, you will be liable for penalties and fines imposed, and points will be added to your driving record.

 How Do I Find Arizona Traffic Court Records?